December 5, 2021

 We want you to be safe when using outdoor electrical appliances, equipment and tools and to steer clear of mother nature’s own brand of electricity – lightning.
 Here are some tips from the Leviton Institute to keep you safe from the dangers of electricity when you spend time outdoors.

-Extension and Power Cords
+Outdoor Extension and Power Cords

 Standing on Shaky Ground

-It may seem obvious, but nevertheless it needs to be said: do not barbecue on an electric grill when it’s raining, or even just drizzling.
+It may seem obvious, but nevertheless it needs to be said: do not barbecue on an outdoor electric BBQ grill when it’s raining, or even just drizzling.
 Be sure to unplug the grill before cleaning it, and, as with all outdoor appliances, make sure the receptacle it’s plugged into is equipped with a Ground Fault Circuit Interrupter (GFCI) to prevent shock or electrocution.
-When setting up the grill, pick a safe location where there’s no chance of it setting anything combustible alight.
+GFCI outlets are the ones that have the two buttons on them and will reset if they experience a surge.

 If you’re swimming in a pool, lake or the ocean, immediately swim to shore and find cover.
 If you’re in a watercraft, immediately get to shore.
 Don’t wait till the storm is on top of you; lightning can travel sideways up to ten miles.
 Avoid metal items like golf clubs or bats, as well as contact with water, either indoors or out.
 When indoors, stay away from windows, doors, and corded telephones.
-And don’t forget your furry pet friends, either; dogs that are chained or in a doghouse are at great risk, too.
+And don’t forget your furry pet friends – leaving Fido chained outside or in a doghouse puts him at great risk, too.

 Contact us with your questions.
-You can count on professional advice from Applewood Plumbing Heating & Electric for your outdoor electrical safety.
+You can count on professional advice from Applewood Plumbing Heating & Electric for all your outdoor electrical safety.